-ï»¿December 16th, a Black spot in the History of India.
-At night when people return home from Dinner or Late Night Movie or even from Office, a young 23 year old paramedic student was brutally Gang Raped and Murdered by 4 men in a moving bus.
+December 16th, 2012 marks a Black day in the History of India.
+At night, when people return home from Dinner or a Late-Night Movie or even from Office, they are reminded of the young 23 year old paramedic student who was brutally gang raped and murdered by 4 men in a moving bus.

-This incident really opened the eyes of the masses and questions started appearing, is Delhi really safe for women at night?
+This incident opened the eyes of the masses and questions started appearing, is Delhi really safe for women at night?
 Expert opinions started pouring in from all corners of the nation and questions arose, what was the cause for such brutality and inhumanness?
 Was the girl at fault for travelling at night?
-Should she have submitted to her attackers instead of resisting?
 What should women do in such situations?
-But amongst all the questions arose a fury within the common populace and the people started baying for the Attackers blood.
+But amongst all the questions arose a fury within the common populace and the people started baying for blood.

 The remaining four convicts were held in prison and charges against them were formed.
 These charges include:

-A Special Fast Track court was set up in Delhi to handle the case and on September 10th 2013 the Court found all four of the accused to be guilty of all charges and awarded them Death Penalty.
+A Special Fast Track court was set up in Delhi to handle the case and on September 10th, 2013 the Court found all four of the accused to be guilty of all charges and awarded them with Death Penalty.

 "Death to all," additional sessions judge Yogesh Khanna said while delivering the verdict in the Delhi gang-rape case that had evoked nationwide outrage and led the government to bring in a stringent anti-rape law.

-Additional Sessions Judge Yogesh Khanna was of the opinion that the offence committed by the four accused falls under the rarest of the rare cases warranting Capital Punishment.
+Additional Sessions Judge Yogesh Khanna believed the offence committed by the four accused falls under the “rarest of the rare” cases warranting Capital Punishment.

 Only time will tell if people learn from this case and the Nation becomes a safer place for women.